 Going from “zero to hero” as a diver means completing your training from Open Water to Divemaster — or even Instructor — within a short space of time, often just a few months.
 It’s popular to do so, especially in tropical destinations frequented by backpackers.
 For some, this is a truly life-changing experience, but what about zero to hero technical dive training?

-Typically, technical diving has been reserved for more-experienced divers.
+Typically, technical diving has been the purview of more-experienced divers.
 Most have hundreds of dives before they even consider going tech.
 However, with configuration courses such as the ever-popular sidemount course getting more divers interested earlier in their diving career, technical instructors are receiving more enquiries for zero-to-hero tech training.
 Here’s a look at the pros of this type of tech-dive training.

 Ask yourself about your current diving experience.
 One of the factors determining whether a diver is ready to go straight from recreational to trimix diving, for example, is their current experience.
 Beyond simply counting dives, valuable experience comes from diving in different conditions, including currents and low visibility.
-Adapting your pre- and post-dive routine to the facilities on different boats is another point and certainly something divers must do when they change their equipment configuration.
+Adapting your pre- and post-dive routine to the facilities on different boats is another point.
+It’s certainly something divers must address when they change their equipment configuration.

 Looking at the prerequisites for technical-diving courses, the number of required dives can seem very low, especially at entry level.
-If you are at the point where you fulfill only the minimum prerequisites for a technical-dive course, it’s likely worth doing a few more dives within your comfort zone before throwing yourself in at the deep end.
+If you only fulfill the minimum prerequisites for a technical-dive course, it’s worth doing a few more dives within your comfort zone before throwing yourself in at the deep end.

 Skills count even more